Fishbourne, West Sussex: Toponymy

 The name Fishbourne derives from the Old English words fisc (fish) and burna (stream), and means the stream where fish are caught.
 The name of the settlement was recorded in the Domesday Book in 1086 as Fiseborne.

 Domesday Book

 Fishbourne is listed the Domesday Book of 1086 in the Hundred of Stockbridge as having 18 households, two mills, meadows and plough lands, with an annual value of 7 pounds.

 Governance

 Fishbourne civil parish was created in 1987 from parts of Appledram, Bosham, Chichester and Funtington parishes.
-The parish falls under the Chichester District Council ward of Harbour Villages, the West Sussex County Council division of Chichester West, and the UK Parliament constituency of Chichester, whose MP since 2017 is Gillian Keegan of the Conservative Party.
+The parish falls under the Chichester District Council ward of Harbour Villages, the West Sussex County Council division of Chichester West, and the UK Parliament constituency of Chichester, whose MP since 2024 is Jess Brown-Fuller, a Liberal Democrat.

 Roman Palace

-Fishbourne is the location of Fishbourne Roman Palace, a major archaeological site.
-On the site have been found remains dating to around the time of the Roman conquest of Britain in AD 43.
-One theory is that this was the site of one of the landings by the Romans designed to secure the 'friendly' tribe of the Atrebates, whose King Verica had fled his enemies for Roman protection.
-Subsequently, the wooden buildings were replaced by one of the greatest Roman palaces in the Roman world.
-The palace was damaged by fire at the end of the third century and never rebuilt.
+Fishbourne is the location of Fishbourne Roman Palace, a major archaeological site, believed to be one of the most important sites of Roman Britain.
+The palace contains several mosaics, including the famous Cupid on a Dolphin Mosaic.